Miguel Cabrera: 2012: Triple Crown, first MVP season, and World Series

 Cabrera was named to the American League All-Star team as a reserve, as Rangers' third baseman Adrián Beltré was voted as the starter.
 This marked Cabrera's third consecutive All-Star appearance as a member of the Tigers and seventh appearance overall.
 On July 22, he hit his 300th career home run off White Sox starter Philip Humber.
 This made him the second Venezuelan-born player to reach this milestone, joining Andrés Galarraga who hit 399.

 On August 15, Cabrera became the first player in Detroit Tigers history to hit 30 home runs in five consecutive seasons, passing Hank Greenberg (1937–40) and Cecil Fielder (1990–93), who each had four consecutive 30 home run seasons.
 This also marked the eighth time in the last nine seasons overall that Cabrera had reached the 30 home run mark.
 Cabrera was voted the American League Player of the Month for August after batting .357 with six doubles, eight home runs, 24 RBI, 19 runs scored, and 12 walks in 26 games.
 This was the second time that Cabrera was named player of the month for the Tigers as he joined Alan Trammell as the only Tigers to win the award more than once.

-Cabrera won the Triple Crown, finishing the season with an AL-leading .330 batting average, plus 44 home runs and 139 RBIs which led all of Major League Baseball.
+Cabrera won the Triple Crown, finishing the season with an AL-leading .330 batting average, and his 44 home runs and 139 RBIs led all of Major League Baseball.
 He became the first batter to win a Triple Crown since Carl Yastrzemski in 1967.
 Cabrera became the first non-outfielder to win the Triple Crown since Lou Gehrig in 1934, the first player to win it without a tie in any of the three categories since Frank Robinson in 1966, and the first Latin American player and the first third baseman to win a Triple Crown.
 Cabrera also had his first career 200-hit season, having hit safely 205 times.
 He was named The Sporting News Player of the Year.
 On October 27, 2012 he was awarded the AL Hank Aaron Award.
 Cabrera also led the AL in slugging (.606), OPS (.999), total bases (377), and led the majors in hitting into double plays (28).

 In Game 4 of the 2012 World Series, Cabrera hit his first World Series home run since his rookie year with the Marlins in 2003, putting Detroit on the board for the first time in two games.
 During the bottom of the 10th inning, Cabrera was the final out of the World Series as he struck out looking, completing the San Francisco Giants' sweep of the Tigers.

 On November 15, Cabrera was named the AL's Most Valuable Player over Mike Trout of the Los Angeles Angels, receiving 22 out of 28 first-place votes and 362 points from a panel of Baseball Writers' Association of America.